 You are probably asking yourself: how many chocolate chip cookies does this woman think we need?
-I know, I have 2 other recipes on my site.
+I know, I have 3 other recipes in addition to this one: Chocolate Chocolate Chip; Chocolate Chip; and Chocolate Chunk.
 I can’t help it–I love chocolate chip cookies.
 There is something so basic and so classic about them–they are perfect for so many reasons.
 And really, you can’t really have too many chocolate chip cookies, can you?
 And these are so easy and quick to make–they are a perfect addition to the holiday cookie plate.

 Every year at this time, I remember a certain kind of chocolate chip cookies made by my grandmother.
 They were lighter than normal and more crunchy.
 Other people have served similar ones.
 After doing a bit of research, it turns out that these cookies are made with powdered sugar instead of granulated sugar and they contain no eggs.
 So, they are a lot like shortbread.

 This year, I finally turned my attention to developing a recipe that matched my memories.
 This is definitely one of those recipes you need when you quickly have to make cookies for an event and you have very little time.
 I brought these to my food-oriented cookbook club meeting this week and everyone raved about them.
+And they are perfect for school bake sales.
 Yay!

 Old Fashioned Chocolate Chip Cookies, Gluten-Free + Egg-Free (edited to correct flour amount)